Hugo-Pierre Gagnon, Alain Fournier, Julien Ranger, Alexandre Fallon, Julien Morissette, Asma Berrak

-- Minimum annual leave with pay is two weeks after one year of uninterrupted service and three weeks after five years.
+- Minimum annual leave with pay is two weeks after one year of uninterrupted service and three weeks after three years.

 - Employers are required to provide their employees with an environment that is free of psychological harassment.
-Though employers cannot guarantee that there will never be episodes of psychological harassment within their enterprise, they must (i) prevent any situation of psychological harassment through reasonable means and (ii) act to put an end to any psychological harassment as soon as they are made aware of it, by applying the appropriate measures, including any necessary sanctions.
+Though employers cannot guarantee that there will never be incidents of psychological harassment within their enterprise, they must (i) prevent any situation of psychological harassment through reasonable means; and (ii) act to put an end to any psychological harassment as soon as they are made aware of it, by applying the appropriate measures, including any necessary disciplinary actions.